 By Jon Jirikovec, Cultivation Superintendent at Next Big Crop

-Cultivation facility health and safety SOPs that protect your team, your customers and anyone involved with your operation are critical, now more so than ever as we collectively handle the spread and fallout of the new coronavirus.
+Cultivation facility maintenance health and safety SOPs that protect your team, your customers and anyone involved with your operation are critical, now more so than ever as we collectively handle the spread and fallout of the new coronavirus.

 Taking care of your workers means more than just meeting regulatory safety standards; it means having the right protocols and best practices in place so your employees stay healthy—and stay home when they’re not.